 With progressive telomere shortening comes cell senescence.
 Scientists think that this is a natural defense mechanism that stops cells that have accumulated too much damage from turning into potential cancer cells.

 Telomere length can be used to indicate an individual’s biological age (which is different from chronological age).
-Scientists now know that many factors – including physical exercise, sleep, depression, and certain gene mutations – are associated with reduced telomere length, and, by extension, can lead to premature biological aging.
+Scientists now know that many factors – including physical exercise,

 For example, a recent study published in the journal Pediatrics demonstrates that children who had lost their fathers had significantly shorter telomeres.